 7. Create Extra Income Streams

-Start by creating at least one income stream that can deliver results immediately.
+Start by creating at least one income stream that can deliver quick results.

 Waiting tables, becoming a barista, or working at a call center are excellent side jobs to earn money.
 Or, try any of these 40 ways to make at least $100 a day.

 If you want to create your own side hustle, concentrate on using your talents to bring in extra money.